olga-mir/experiments/87-2024.12-gcp-synthetic-monitoring/README.md

 With invalid URL the response returned is 400 and the uptime check monitor will be constantly in failed state.

-# Introducing failure and observing results
+## Introducing Failure and Observing Results

 To demonstrate failure detection, we make the "good" monitor fail by applying a network policy that blocks all traffic except pod, svc, vpc ranges and kube-dns, all other traffic is blocked as a result and fortio can't access internet.